'The Oath' star Ike Barinholtz pledges his loyalty to Chicago

-For many years now, Ike Barinholtz has lived in California — but when the Chicago-born and -raised actor-writer-director stopped by the Sun-Times newsroom last week, he was bursting with exuberance for his hometown.
+For many years, Ike Barinholtz has lived in California — but when the Chicago-born and raised actor-writer-director stopped by the Sun-Times newsroom, he was bursting with exuberance for his hometown.

 Pausing in front of a framed Sun-Times photo of Chicago police officers eating ribs back in the day, Barinholtz told a story about a relative who was partners with the great cop-turned-actor Dennis Farina.